Peter Matthews

 I work alone along the coasts of the Atlantic and Pacific Oceans.
 I have been doing so since 2007 when I started drawing directly in the Pacific in Mexico after a near death experience while surfing.

 Immersion with the ocean and nature is central to my practice, as is the notion and experience of the journey.
 I do not work in a studio.
-My work straddles the performative and the conceptual, the experimental and process and material based inquiries into how I experience time, place, space, the sublime, the ineffable, the transient, the impermanent, the romantic, the mysterious and the poetic.
+My work straddles the performative and the conceptual, the experimental and process and material-based inquiries into how I experience time, place, space, the sublime, the ineffable, the transient, the impermanent, the romantic, the mysterious and the poetic.

 I work directly with the mystical elements, dimensions and truths that shape and inform our experience and understanding of who and where we are in the universe.
 I work across different ways of image making and continuously discover that a drawing can take me to places that a painting cannot while, similarly, video may be more susceptible to capturing something that drawing, even after hours and hours drifting in the ocean, may elude.
 My process of working in solitude in the ocean is defined and informed by the poetic blending of rituals, dreams, the spirit world, chanting, intuition, superstition, the paranormal and the diversity of fringe and earth sciences while moving and responding to what is happening in our contemporary world.